 | FAMILY | Social unit consisting of parents, their children and, formerly, servants; a taxonomic category; or, a group of similar musical instruments (6) |

-| NUCLEARFAMILY | Household consisting of parents and children (7,6) |
+| NUCLEARFAMILY | Social unit consisting of a couple and their dependent children (7,6) |

 | PROMENADEDECK | For servants, a king yielded back open place on board |